webplatform/docs/css/properties/margin/index.md

 *If four values are given, they are applied in clockwise order, starting from the top (top, right, bottom, left).
 }}{{CSS Property Value
 |Data Type=length
 |Description=Specifies a fixed width.
 Negative Values are allowed.
-See for <length> possible units.
+See [length http://docs.webplatform.org/wiki/css/units/length] for possible units.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=A <percentage> relative to the width of the containing block.
 Negative values are allowed.